Casein Peptides: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Casein peptides’ physiological effects are mostly related to their interactions with different cellular and enzymatic systems, which rely on precise amino acid sequences.

 1. Anti-hypertensive Effects: By blocking the angiotensin-converting enzyme (ACE), certain casein peptides reduce blood pressure.
 This is because the renin-angiotensin system, which controls blood pressure and fluid balance, depends on the enzyme ACE.
-These peptides aid in blood vessel relaxation and lower blood pressure by blocking ACE.
+These peptides aid in blood vessel and lower blood pressure by blocking ACE.

 2. Immunomodulatory Qualities: Some casein peptides have immunomodulatory properties, perhaps as a result of their interactions with the gastrointestinal immune system.
 They could increase the body’s synthesis of immunological mediators including cytokines and immunoglobulins, which might improve the immune response.